Portable alpha strategies

 Defining portable alpha

-The objective of a portable alpha strategy is to generate outperformance over a specific index.
-Portable alpha strategies consist of a target index exposure, or “beta” component, and a separate source of excess returns, or “alpha” component.
+The objective of a portable alpha strategy is to generate returns in excess of a specific market index such as the S&P 500 Index or Bloomberg U.S. Aggregate Bond Index.
+Portable alpha strategies consist of a target index exposure, or “beta” component, and a separate source of excess return opportunities or “alpha” component.

 Portable alpha strategies seek to effectively separate the returns of a target index (beta) and the returns of an alpha-seeking manager (alpha).
 This separation potentially allows the returns of the alpha component to be “ported” on top of the investor’s desired market index exposure.